-- Enrolled in Ohio Medicaid either managed care or fee for service - Be twenty years of age or younger at the time of enrollment - Meet a functional needs threshold for behavioral healthcare, as identified by the Child and Adolescent Needs and Strengths (CANS) assessment tool, or the following: - An inpatient in a hospital with a primary diagnosis of mental illness or substance use disorder. - An inpatient in a psychiatric residential treatment facility (PRTF) - Not be enrolled in a MyCare Ohio plan as described in Chapter 5160-58 of the Administrative Code
+Enrolled in Ohio Medicaid - either managed care or fee-for-service.

+- Be twenty years of age or younger at the time of enrollment. - Not be enrolled in a MyCare Ohio. - Meet a functional needs threshold for behavioral healthcare, as identified by the Child and Adolescent Needs and Strengths (CANS) assessment tool or be inpatient in a hospital with a primary diagnosis of mental illness or substance use disorder.